The Home for Magento 2 Excellence

 Discorgento Migrations

-Just changed something on the admin panel or on the database and now you need to replicate it again in staging and production?
-No worries, we got you covered.
+Just changed something on the admin panel or on the database and now you need to replicate it again in all project environments, including other dev machines?

 image From 50 lines to just 15, or simply 70% less code.
 SEVENTY percent fewer lines.
 But we're just getting started.

-There's also an extended version in Brazillian Portuguese including CMS content management overview available here.
+There's also an extended version in Brazilian Portuguese including CMS content management overview available here.

 <?php declare(strict_types=1);